1.2: First steps in Trixi.jl: Create your first setup

 Create a CallbackSet to collect all callbacks so that they can be passed to the solve function.

 The last step is to choose the time integration method.
-OrdinaryDiffEq.jl defines a wide range of ODE solvers, e.g. CarpenterKennedy2N54(williamson_condition = false).
+OrdinaryDiffEq.jl defines a wide range of ODE solvers, including the three-stage, third-order strong stability preserving Runge-Kutta method SSPRK33.
 We will pass the ODE problem, the ODE solver and the callbacks to the solve function.
 Also, to use StepsizeCallback, we must explicitly specify the initial trial time step dt, the selected value is not important, because it will be overwritten by the StepsizeCallback.
-And there is no need to save every step of the solution, we are only interested in the final result.
+And there is no need to save every step of the solution, as we are only interested the output provided by our callback SaveSolutionCallback.

 ████████╗██████╗ ██╗██╗ ██╗██╗